 PR professionals have become so adept at dealing with less than optimal conditions that the C-suite has – for lack of a better phrase – taken PR for granted.

-Like it, love it, hate it, or love-to-hate it, Fifty Shades of Grey is coming to a theater near you.
+Like it, love it, hate it, or love-to-hate it, Fifty Shades is coming to a theater near you again!
 I personally can think of few things more irritating than a baby-faced 26-year-old bossing me around in the bedroom, but billionaires are hot, and 21-year-old college girls can be clueless, so I get it.
-I … Continue reading 50 Shades of Marketing
+I tried … Continue reading 50 Shades of Marketing